Prison gang: Black prison gangs

+Prison gangs in other countries

 South Africa

 Prominent prison gangs in South Africa: 26s, 27s and 28s, collectively known as the Numbers, originate from a gang called The Ninevites, in the 19th- and early 20th-century.
 It was born in Johannesburg, and the leader of the Ninevites, "Nongoloza" Mathebula, is said to have created laws for the gang.
 "Nongoloza" became a supernatural figure and left behind an origin myth that shapes the current laws of the Numbers.

 The gangs began to project outside the prison system starting in 1990, as globalization led to South Africa's illicit markets seeing the rise of large drug trafficking gangs.
-The Americans and the Firm, the two largest super gangs outside of prison made alliances with Numbers gangs.
+The Americans and the Firm, the two largest super gangs outside of prison, made alliances with Numbers gangs.
 They imported imagery, laws, and parts of the Numbers's initiation system.
 Membership in these gangs is not determined by race as it is with US prison gangs, however, initiation is still a costly and violent process, sometimes involving sexual hazing.

 The 26s, 27s, 28s by means of robbery, murder, extortion, brigandage, of their own culture, their own religious beliefs create a tradition handed down from generation to generation, which continues to exist to this day.
 They are the historically illegal group of individuals who united in gangs with numeric values mentioned above.
 They are formed a tradition located in South Africa and called South African criminal tradition originated in Southern Africa 200 years ago according to the official history, and it differs from other traditions with the case that it came first in the wild and then in prison, because most of other criminal traditions originated inside the prison.